 To learn more about Nubian culture, visit the island of Gharb Soheil or stroll around the colorful streets of Aswan's Nubian Village.
 Sample homestyle veggie-based or chicken tagines in local cafes, or purchase aromatic spices from the vibrantly colorful Aswan spice market.

 Aswan is famed for its stunning sunsets, which you can watch from any of the islands or while sailing the Nile on a felucca.
 Another top spot for watching the sunset is the restaurant at the iconic Sofitel Legend Old Cataract where English author Agatha Christie penned her famous mystery, Death on the Nile.

-If you’re willing to wake up at 3am for the journey south across the desert, a day trip to Abu Simbel is a history buff’s dream; the whole temple complex was moved when the valley was flooded by the Aswan High Dam in the 1960s.
+Local tip: If you’re willing to wake up at 3am for the journey south across the desert, a day trip to Abu Simbel is a history buff’s dream; the whole temple complex was moved when the valley was flooded by the Aswan High Dam in the 1960s.
 If you’d rather let the sun wake up before you, explore Aswan’s Temple of Isis, also moved from its original location on Philae Island.

-Egypt's Black Desert and White Desert
+5. Black and White Deserts

 The appeal of Egypt’s Black and White Deserts is quite literally black and white.
 These monochrome landscapes are like something out of a sci-fi movie, but the surreal scenery is a product of natural geology – the White Desert’s uniquely shaped limestone rock formations give the illusion of a snowscape, while the Black Desert features small black volcanic stones scattered over bright orange-colored sand.